 Processed meats in general are just one of the worst things you can put into your body.
 They're high in sodium and saturated fats (not the good kind, like those found in coconut) and filled with sodium nitrite (a commonly used preservative that adds color and flavor to meats) and often other chemicals and dyes.

-Consumption of processed meats, but not red meats, is associated with higher incidence of coronary heart disease and diabetes mellitus.
+Consumption of processed meats is associated with higher incidence of coronary heart disease and diabetes mellitus.
 High intake of red and processed meat is associated with significant increased risk of colorectal, colon and rectal cancers.
 If you want to reduce your risk of cancer, ditch the dogs.

 Pretzels were the ultimate wolf in sheep’s clothing type of food.
 I mean, who didn’t pound them years ago while watching "Friends," thinking they were “fat free”?
 Talk about a food 180.
 Pretzels are all refined carbs.
 In other words, you might as well be throwing back jelly beans.